MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

    - Because administrator rights are required to install modules, first you need to either:

-     - log on to your computer with an account that has Administrator rights.
+     - sign in to your computer with an account that has Administrator rights.
      - run the Windows PowerShell session with elevated rights (Run as Administrator).

    - Then run the `install-module -name adal.ps` cmdlet: